raspberrypilearning/grow-a-tree/en/step_2.md

 **Online**: Open the 'Grow a tree' starter Scratch project [www.rpf.io/grow-a-tree-on](http://rpf.io/grow-a-tree-on){:target="_blank"}.

-To open this project offline follow the link to the Scratch Offline Editor, [www.scratch.mit.edu/download](https://scratch.mit.edu/download){:target="_blank"}.
+To open this project offline, follow the link to the Scratch Offline Editor: [www.scratch.mit.edu/download](https://scratch.mit.edu/download){:target="_blank"}.

 If you have a Scratch account you can make a copy by clicking **Remix**.